sneakdella/SUDS/README.md

 ## Instructions
 If you read the instructions, you can set it up yourself!
 It's not nifty by any means but it can at least tell you if something is up or down.
 RTFM, it's instructions.txt

-Tl;dr - Do a git clone, open up two terminals, activate the virtual environment in both terminals, in one terminal do **py manage.py runserver 0.0.0.0:8000** then run the python file inside of svc_pingparallel in the other terminal.... in that order
+Tl;dr - Do a git clone, Install Python3, open up two terminals, activate the virtual environment in both terminals, in one terminal do **py manage.py runserver 0.0.0.0:8000** then run the python file inside of svc_pingparallel in the other terminal.... in that order

 ## Disclaimer
 **Don't use this project in a production environment.
 The API is wide open, no username or password required.
 The API is also exempt from CSRF.**